BatthewZ/cv-code-examples/LunardoCinema/readme.md

 - Highly stylised Responsive webpage with contrasting sections, driven primarily by HTML and CSS.
 - Clientside and serverside validation of user input data
 - Uses session data, POST/GET HTTP form methods

+**Start here: wp/a4/index.php**

+Note: This assignment explicitly required me to keep much of the code in single, large files.